vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/v1.5.1-1.1/VMware Cloud on AWS - VMC/TKOonVMConAWS.md

-# Deploying VMware Tanzu for Kubernetes Operations on VMware Cloud on AWS Using VMware Service Installer for VMware Tanzu
+# Deploying VMware Tanzu for Kubernetes Operations on VMware Cloud on AWS Using Service Installer for VMware Tanzu
-The following provides the steps for deploying Tanzu for Kubernetes Operations on VMware Cloud on AWS using VMware Service Installer for VMware Tanzu.
+The following provides the steps for deploying Tanzu for Kubernetes Operations on VMware Cloud on AWS using Service Installer for VMware Tanzu.

 This deployment references the design provided in [VMware Tanzu for Kubernetes Operations on VMware Cloud on AWS Reference Design](https://docs.vmware.com/en/VMware-Tanzu/services/tanzu-reference-architecture/GUID-reference-designs-tko-on-vmc-aws.html).

 ## Network Design
-The following diagram represents the network design required for deploying Tanzu for Kubernetes Operations on VMware Cloud on AWS using VMware Service Installer for VMware Tanzu.
+The following diagram represents the network design required for deploying Tanzu for Kubernetes Operations on VMware Cloud on AWS using Service Installer for VMware Tanzu.

 ![VMC Network Design](./images/VMC_Network_Design.png)

 ## Prerequisites
-Before deploying Tanzu for Kubernetes Operations on VMware Cloud on AWS using VMware Service Installer for VMware Tanzu, ensure the following:
+Before deploying Tanzu for Kubernetes Operations on VMware Cloud on AWS using Service Installer for VMware Tanzu, ensure the following:
 - A Software-Defined Data Center (SDDC) is running in VMC on an AWS instance.
 - A public IP address is reserved in VMC on AWS.